RallyTechServices/patio-dashboard-apps/delivery-effort-focus-dashboard/README.md

-#Delivery Efficiency
+#Delivery Effort Focus

+Over a series of iterations, show Actuals hours of tasks for accepted stories divided by type of each task.

 ![Screen Shot](images/chart.png)

-The story type is choosable in app settings.
+The task type is choosable in app settings.

 ## Development Notes